gitaleksksks/test-task/README.md

 # How to Use

+* Install programming language Go on your system.
+You can skip this step if already installed.
 * Install PostgreSQL on your system.
 You can skip this step if already installed.
 * Clone this repository.
 * Execute the `customers.sql` file into your PostgreSQL client.
 This will import sample database and tables that will be used for this example.